ElSombrero2/elsombrero/Readme.md

 ```

 ## Exception
-Now the librairy does not support exception catching except 500 status code.
+Now the library does not support exception catching except 500 status code.
 You can do it by throwing new Exception on your Controller.
-Http Exceptions are coming on the next version of the librairy but you can use
+Http Exceptions are coming on the next version of the library but you can use
 [@curveball/http-errors](https://www.npmjs.com/package/@curveball/http-errors) for catching exception

 ### First install @curveball/http-errors